RHEcosystemAppEng/exhort-java-api/README.md

 System.setProperty("CRDA_MVN_PATH", "/path/to/custom/mvn");
 ```

-> NOTE: If the same key is used in both environment variables and properties, the environment variable takes precedence.
+> Environment variables takes precedence.
 </p>

 <h4>Customizing Tokens</h4>
 <p>
-For including extra vulnerability data and resolutions, otherwise only available only to vendor registered users.
+For including extra vulnerability data and resolutions, otherwise only available only for vendor registered users.
 You
 can use the following keys for setting various vendor tokens.
 </p>